 The next area of law for discussion is Banking.

 The Current Market: The decline of the banking sector over 2008-2011 has been well-documented and for obvious reasons, banking lawyers were amongst the first to be hit by the recession.
-The past 2 years have seen banks increase their lending, and with law firms having reduced their numbers over the past few years, banking teams have been very busy.
+The past 3 years have seen banks increase their lending (particularly in the past 12 months), and with law firms having reduced their numbers over the past few years, banking teams have been very busy.

 Is this a good career option?
 The recession has proven that the banking solicitor is vulnerable throughout the bad times, but on the flip-side during a buoyant market (or, indeed, a recovering market), you would be heavily utilised and quite nicely rewarded.
 Already, there is a real shortage of banking solicitors who qualified around 2009-2013 making you a more valuable commodity to expanding practices.